kostya/bin_script/README.markdown

 Rails BinScript
 ===============

-Easy writing and executing bins (espesually for crontab or god) in Rails project For my purposes much better than Rake, Thor and Rails Runner
+Easy writing and executing bins (espesually for crontab or god) in Rails project.
+For my purposes much better than Rake, Thor and Rails Runner.

 Features: